-Level 2 safeguarding training is the minimum level encouraged for nonclinical and clinical staff who have contact (however small) with children, young people, adults at risk of harm, and/or parents/carers and/or adults who may pose a risk to children or adults at risk of harm.
+Level 2 safeguarding training is the minimum level encouraged for nonclinical and clinical staff who have contact (however small) with children, young people, parents/carers or adults who may pose a risk to children.

-Level 3 safeguarding is relevant to clinical staff working with children, young people, adults at risk of harm, and/or their parents/carers and/or any adult who could pose a risk to children or adults at risk of harm and who could potentially contribute to assessing, planning, intervening and/or evaluating the needs of the person at risk of harm and parenting capacity (regardless of whether there have been previously identified safeguarding concerns or not).
+Level 3 safeguarding is relevant to clinical staff working with children, young people and/or their parents/carers and/or any adult who could pose a risk to children and who could potentially contribute to assessing, planning, intervening and/or evaluating the needs of a child or young person and parenting capacity (regardless of whether there have been previously identified child protection/safeguarding concerns or not)1.

-The DSO, DDSO, LTS, the Director and the UK Programme Co-ordinator will have access to a minimum of Level 2 Safeguarding Training every 3 years.
+The Designated Safeguarding Officer, Deputy Safeguarding Officer, Lead Trustee for Safeguarding, the Director and the UK Programme Assistant will have access to a minimum of Level 2 Safeguarding Training every 3 years.

-All Trustees, employees (including freelance workers), Project Contributors and volunteers who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or adults at risk will be required to evidence a minimum of Level 2 safeguarding training within the past three years, or to undertake safeguarding training externally (or to which they may be signposted) or provided by Music as Therapy International.
-Training by Music as Therapy International will be supported with written resources and will include:
+All employees (including freelance workers), Project Contributors and volunteers who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or vulnerable adults will be required to evidence a minimum of Level 2 safeguarding training within the past three years, or to undertake safeguarding training externally (or to which they may be signposted) or provided by Music as Therapy International.
+Training by Music as Therapy International will be provided face-to-face and supported with written resources:

-- Full briefing on our Safeguarding Policy and procedures (and any known existent local safeguarding procedures) prior to project delivery - Recognising the signs and symptoms and abuse - How to respond to people who have experienced or are experiencing abuse - Information sharing, confidentiality and data protection ii) Who in Music as Therapy International has lead responsibility for safeguarding?
+- Full briefing on our Safeguarding Policy and procedures prior to project delivery - Recognising the signs and symptoms and abuse - How to respond to people who have experienced or are experiencing abuse - Information sharing, confidentiality and data protection ii) Who in Music as Therapy International has lead responsibility for safeguarding?